 Admittedly, I’m not one to talk because I too neglect the power of reading.
 Yet because it’s a new year I have made a promise to myself and to others to read at the very least 10 books.
 Not just any ten books though, but specifically these 10 books:

-- “The Sacred Search” by Gary Thomas
+- The Sacred Search by Gary Thomas

-- “Mere Christianity” by C.S.
+- Mere Christianity by C.S.
 Lewis

-- “Till We Have Faces” by C.S.
+- Till We Have Faces by C.S.
 Lewis

-- “My Utmost For His Highest” by Oswald Chambers
+- My Utmost For His Highest by Oswald Chambers

-- “The Real Kosher Jesus” by Michael L. Brown
+- The Real Kosher Jesus by Michael L. Brown

-- “Rise” by Trip Lee
+- Rise by Trip Lee

-- “Why Suffering” by Ravi Zacharias & Vince Vitale
+- Why Suffering by Ravi Zacharias & Vince Vitale

-- “Against the Flow” by John C. Lennox
+- Against the Flow by John C. Lennox

-- “Warranted Christian Belief” by Alvin Plantinga
+- Warranted Christian Belief by Alvin Plantinga

-- “Rebel With A Cause” by Franklin Graham
+- Rebel With A Cause by Franklin Graham

 That’s 5 weeks to read one book.
 That is very doable.
 In fact I challenge those of you who do not usually read books to make a list of 10 books and try to read them in a year.
 Or you could make a list of 12 books and read a book a month to challenge yourself.
-All I’m saying is that you should take some measure to test your mind and keep it fit by simply reading books.
+All I’m saying is that you should something to test your mind and keep it fit by simply reading books.
 Whether that’s just one book a year or 365 books a year, it’s up to you.
-Nevertheless my challenge to you is to read 10 books.
-You can accept my challenge or decline it.
+Nevertheless, my challenge to you is to read 10 books.

 I know for some a book a month is a struggle, while I know others that can read a book in a day.
-For instance, growing up Dr. Ben Carson and his brother would read 2 books a week because his mother wanted them to get out of their poverty stricken lives in Detroit, Michigan by educating themselves for successful careers.
+For instance, growing up Dr. Ben Carson and his brother would read 2 books a week because his mother wanted them to get out of their poverty stricken lives in Detroit, Michigan by educating themselves.
 Needless to say, they are both very successful individuals, whether or not you agree with everything they believe.

 The point is that I am an avid reader and you should be too because every benefit outweighs every detriment to reading books.
-So why not start this year with a positive change that will greatly impact you by taking time to crack open a book and learning something new.
+So why not start this year with a positive change that will greatly impact you by taking time to crack open a book and learning something new?
 The choice is up to you.
 With that, Godspeed and Jesus bless!